howonlee/howonlee.github.io/_drafts/2026-04-03-Composed%20Fourier%20Transforms.md

 https://arxiv.org/pdf/2412.00075 describes what can be done (with conditions) for composed fourier transforms.
 We reiterate that paper's argument and translate it into the discrete mode.

+- Reiterate paper

+- Describe how to translate it into the discrete

+- Have the translation into the discrete here in a big Python code block